TilapiaRoger/anamorph-ths-cs2/README.md

 | **The Phlegmatic Dragon (Smoothed)** | 480076 | 18 | 2.5 | ✔️ | ✔️ | ✔️

 ## Concrete algorithm steps:
-01. Pick the winning point
+01. Pick the modelSpawnPoint along the axis between the origin and the game limits
-02. Pick the the winning distance
+02. Pick the winning point along the axis between the modelSpawnPoint and the game limits
-03. Set the one of the axes as the winning angles
-04. Pick the spawn point of the model based on the winning distance and angles
+03. Pick the spawn point of the model based on the winning distance and angles
-05. Slice the model such that a slice is sliced individually each time 05.1 Set the origins of the slices to the spawn point of the model 05.2 Fill the faces of the sliced side
+04. Slice the model such that a slice is sliced individually each time 04.1 Fill the faces of the sliced side
+04.2 Parent the slices to modelSpawnPoint
-07. Distribute the slices
+05. Distribute the slices
+05.1 Translate the slice along the axis
+05.2 Scale the slice by newDistance / oldDistance
+07. Parent modelSpawnPoint to winningPoint
-08. Pick random winning angles
+08. Rotate the winningPoint at random angles
-09. Delete the spawn point of the model
-10. Rotate the entire collection of slices with the winning point as the center according to the winning angles (Optional) Add random slices
+09. Parent winningPoint to origin
+10. Rotate origin
+(Optional) Add random slices